ARM-DOE/pyart/doc/source/index.rst

 * `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_.
 If installed,
   the ability to plot grids on geographic maps is available.

-* `xarray <https://xarray.pydata.org/en/stable/>`_.
-If installed, gives the ability to work with the grid dataset used in grid plotting.

 * `Basemap <https://matplotlib.org/basemap/>`_.
 If installed, also gives the ability to plot grids on geographic maps, but Cartopy is recommended over Basemap.